nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/installing-the-nuxeo-platform-on-linux.md

 ### Temporary Folder

-While setting `nuxeo.tmp.dir` property in nuxeo.conf, we recommend not to use the system temporary folder `/tmp` because this one can be cleaned up by the operating system.&nbsp;This is the case on Red Hat Enterprise Linux in particular, where `systemd-tmpfiles` service is deleting old files from `/tmp`.
+While setting `nuxeo.tmp.dir` property in nuxeo.conf, we recommend not to use the system temporary folder `/tmp` because this one can be cleaned up by the operating system.
+This is the case on Red Hat Enterprise Linux in particular, where `systemd-tmpfiles` service is deleting old files from `/tmp`.

 * * *